A Primer on Zeta Functions and Decomposition Spaces: Classical Zeta Functions

 \begin{proof} Use Proposition~\ref{prop:HWzetaprod}. \end{proof}

 \begin{ex} For $X = \Spec\Z$ itself, we have $X_{p} = \Spec\F_{p}$ for all primes $p$.
 Moreover,

 Hence by Proposition~\ref{prop:prodformarithsch},

 the Riemann zeta function.
-It would not be unreasonable to view this as the \emph{definition} of the Riemann zeta function: it is the zeta function attached to the terminal scheme $\Spec\Z$. \end{ex}
+It would not be unreasonable to view this as the \emph{definition} of the Riemann zeta function: it is the zeta function attached to the terminal object $\Spec\Z$ in the category of schemes. \end{ex}

 \begin{ex} Let $K/\Q$ be a number field with ring of integers $\orb_{K}$.
 Then $X = \Spec\orb_{K}$ has reductions $X_{p} = \Spec(\orb_{K}/p\orb_{K}) \cong \coprod_{i = 1}^{r} \Spec(\orb_{K}/\frak{p}_{i}^{e_{i}})$ where $p\orb_{K} = \prod_{i = 1}^{r} \frak{p}_{i}^{e_{i}}$ for distinct prime ideals $\frak{p}_{i}\subset\orb_{K}$ and integers $e_{i}\geq 1$.
 Let $f_{i} = f(\frak{p}_{i}\mid p) = \dim_{\F_{p}}(\orb_{K}/\frak{p}_{i})$ be the inertia degree of $\frak{p}_{i}$ over $p$.
 As a result,